|Home | About URA | Governance | Universities | Organization | URA News | Awards|

 |Contacting URA | FRA Board of Directors | Fermilab Home Page | Pierre Auger Observatory|

-At the behest of President Lyndon Johnson’s Science Advisory Committee and the National Academy of Sciences, the not-for-profit URA corporation was founded in 1965 for management and operation of research facilities in the national interest.
-URA’s charter is “...to acquire, plan, construct, and operate machines, laboratories, and other facilities, under contract with the Government of the United States or otherwise, for research, development and education in the physical and biological sciences…and to educate and train technical, research and student personnel in said sciences.”
+At the behest of President Lyndon B. Johnson’s Science and Advisory Committee and the National Academy of Sciences, the not-for-profit URA Corporation was founded in 1965 for management and operation of research facilities in the national interest.
+URA’s charter directs the organization “…to acquire, plan, construct, and operate machines, laboratories and other facilities, under contract with the Government of the United States or otherwise, for research, development, and education in the physical and biological sciences…and to educate and train technical, research and student personnel in said sciences.”

 From 1967 to 2006, URA was the prime contractor to the Department of Energy for the creation and operation of Fermi National Accelerator Laboratory near Batavia, Illinois.
 In 2007, URA partnered with the University of Chicago to form Fermi Research Alliance, LLC, which now holds the Fermilab contract.

-Continuing accelerator upgrades and new experiments enable Fermilab to remain a global center for research at the frontiers of physics in such areas as the search for the Higgs boson, evidence for a new family of supersymmetric particles, the search for extra dimensions in the universe, and the exploration of neutrino properties.
-Fermilab is also a major center for research in particle astrophysics and related astronomical sciences, through participation in the Sloan Digital Sky Survey, the Pierre Auger Cosmic Ray Observatory Project, the Cryogenic Dark Matter Search at the Soudan Underground Laboratory in Minnesota, and the new Dark Energy Survey.
+Fermilab also remains the premier facility for accelerator research and development, as well as a major center for research in particle astrophysics and related astronomical sciences, having played lead roles in the Sloan Digital Sky Survey, the Pierre Auger Cosmic Ray Observatory Project, the Cryogenic Dark Matter Search at the Soudan Underground Laboratory in Minnesota, and the more recent Dark Energy Survey in Chile.